 Figure 1.
-Summary statistics of the literature review on the use of “non-invasive DNA sampling” between January 2013 and May 2018 (n=342). a: Number of articles in relation to the sampling method used between 2013 and 2018.
-The year 2018 is incomplete as the search was performed in July 2018. b: Countries of origin of the samples analysed in the reviewed papers.
-Countries in grey were not represented in our review, countries coloured in various shades of green provided samples for 1 to 75 of the reviewed papers (see in-graph legend for colour scale). c: Bipartite network of the main aim of the studies in blue, the type of sampling method used in orange (see Table 1 for definitions) and the nature of the samples collected in green.
-The horizontal width of the rectangles represents the number of articles in each category.
+Summary statistics of the literature review on the use of “non-invasive DNA sampling” between January 2013 and December 2018 (n=380). a: Number of articles in relation to the sampling method used between 2013 and 2018.. b: Countries of origin of the samples analysed in the reviewed papers.
+Countries in grey were not represented in our review, countries coloured in various shades of green provided samples for 1 to 84 of the reviewed papers (see in-graph legend for colour scale). c: Bipartite network of the main aim of the studies in blue, the type of sampling method used in orange (see Table 1 for definitions) and the nature of the samples collected in green.
+The horizontal width of the rectangles is proportional to the number of articles in each category.